PhD University of Sydney 2007, MA University of Calgary 2001, BA (Hons) University of Calgary 1995

-Angkor and the Khmer Empire, the rise, operation and collapse of Asian states, transportation and communication systems, premodern industrial production (iron, ceramics), archaeology of Buddhism, field techniques, GIS and applications of remote sensing to landscape archaeology.
+Angkor and the Khmer Empire, premodern state expansion, transportation and communication systems, industrial production (iron, ceramics), archaeology of religion (Buddhism), social applications of GIS and remote sensing

-Prior to studying the Khmer culture, I worked on spatio-temporal issues of polychrome pottery styles from the Casas Grandes region in Chihuahua, NW Mexico.
+Prior to studying the Khmer culture, I worked on the prehistoric space-time systematics of Medio period polychrome ceramics in the Casas Grandes region, Chihuahua, Mexico.